Roy-05/leaderclasses-redesign/README.md

-# Assignment for The Elitists
+# Website Redesign for The Elitists

 Original: https://www.leaderclasses.com/